kennygrant/web-programming-in-go/README.md

 There are often arbitrary choices to be made \(for example about project layout, or which library to use\), and this book is not intended to be a prescriptive guide to the only way to produce Go applications.
 Suggestions for alternative approaches are welcome and may be included in future editions.

 The exercises in this book have been tested on Mac OS X and Linux and some advice may be OS specific, but the vast majority of code should run on Windows as well as linux.
 If you spot an error or have a suggestion for improvements, please let me know by filing an issue against the github repo for the book.

-### Let's build something useful

-As you follow along with the exercises in this book, you're going to build a service very like twitter, complete with handles, avatars, and inane wittering.
-You can see the finished product over at gophr.club.

-[Screenshot]